 (b) In situations where the investigator wishes to store, control, distribute or dispense their own DUCI, such as when a study drug needs to be dispensed or distributed urgently or the study is conducted at a distant geographic site, the investigator must describe, at the time of IRB application submission, their procedures for performing these functions.
 Both the P&T IRB liaison and the full IRB committee must approve this arrangement.

 All controlled substances which are used in research must be managed and dispensed by a pharmacy to assure compliance with the Maryland Prescription Drug Monitoring Program and other federal, state, and institutional regulations.

 The Investigational Drug Data Sheet (IDDS)

-Authorization to Prescribe an Investigational DrugPIs shall identify those individuals authorized to prescribe investigational drugs used in their study.
-For each investigational drug, a IDDS shall be completed and shall indicate those authorized to prescribe the investigational drug.
+(a) Principal Investigators shall identify those individuals authorized to prescribe investigational drugs used in their study.
+For each investigational drug, the completed IDDS shall indicate those authorized to prescribe the investigational drug.

 Principal Investigator Auditing

 (a) In situations where a JHM investigator has been approved to control a DUCI during the conduct of a JHMIRB approved study, an IDS pharmacist shall audit the storage, control, preparation and dispensing of the investigational drug to assure that all regulatory and local institutional requirements are met.
 The frequency and nature of the audits will be determined by the IRB in consultation with the P & T IRB liaison and the Investigational Drug Service.
 The P&T IRB liaison in collaboration with the IRB committee will determine how drug control will be audited for studies conducted outside of Johns Hopkins.